alpaca-tc/active_record_encryption/README.md

 ## Code of Conduct

-Everyone interacting in the Activerecord::Encryption project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/alpaca-tc/activerecord_encryption/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ActiveRecord::Encryption project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/alpaca-tc/active_record_encryption/blob/master/CODE_OF_CONDUCT.md).